vanderpatrick/SkateGram/README.md

  ## Remote Deployment (Heroku) :

-  - Connect to your GitHub repository by searching the chosen repository and clicking connect
+  - Connect to your GitHub repository by searching the chosen repository and clicking connect.
   ![Heroku deployment registry search](/static/images/heroku-deployment-github.png)

-  - Chose the proper branch in the manual deployment and click deploy branch
+  - Chose the proper branch in the manual deployment and click deploy branch.
   ![Heroku manual deployment](/static/images/heroku-deployment-deploy-branch.png)

-  - Wait for the application to load and then click view
+  - Wait for the application to load and then click view.
   ![Heroku deployment loading](/static/images/heroku-deployment-view.png)

-   - After clicking view your site will be loaded
+   - After clicking view your site will be loaded.
   ![image of the project page](/static/images/heroku-deployment-done.png)
 ## How to fork :
-  - In the repository, you want to fork, go to the upper right corner and click fork, then click in create  fork (random project image to show how to fork)
+  - In the repository, you want to fork, go to the upper right corner and click fork, then click in create  fork. (random project image to show how to fork)
   ![image of location from fork](/static/images/forking.png)
   - After "forking" wait while GitHub copies the repository into your profile.